kaosnyrb/StarArmory/README.md

 # Modes

 StarArmory can add modded items in two different ways:

-Additive support allowing merges with vanilla/other mods, meaning a larger range of ghings will spawn.
+Additive support allowing merges with vanilla/other mods, meaning a larger range of things will spawn.
+Useful for diverse crowds or nameless enemies.

 Vanilla removal mode, allowing only selected modded content to spawn.
+Useful for forcing companions to wear certain outfits.